braden-w/whispering/apps/example/README.md

 ## Submit to the webstores

 The easiest way to deploy your Plasmo extension is to use the built-in [bpp](https://bpp.browser.market) GitHub action.
 Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
 Then, simply follow [this setup instruction](https://docs.plasmo.com/framework/workflows/submit) and you should be on your way for automated submission!

+## Notes

+This example makes use of the [postcss-multiple-tailwind](https://github.com/robbevp/postcss-multiple-tailwind) plugin to generate separate styles for content-script and popup.